p1000000/we-eat/README.md

 1. Clone this repo (be sure to change the remote origin!): `git clone git@github.com:WeConnect/mission-4-we-eat-template.git`
-1. Run `script/setup` to install your needed gems, create the database(s) and other needs
+1. Run `script/setup` to install your needed gems, create the database(s) and other needs (You will need docker installed and Quay access for this step)

 ## Scripts to Rule Them All